Waste and Recycling

 Forests are of immense economic importance to us.
 For example, plantation forests provide humans with timber and wood, which is exported and used in all parts of the world.
 They also provide tourism income to inhabitants (people living in or close to forests) when people visit to see the best of nature.

-Climate control and atmosphere purification is key for human existence.
+Climate control and atmosphere purification are key for human existence.
 Trees and soils help regulate atmospheric temperatures through a process called evapotranspiration.
 This helps to stabilize the climate.
 Additionally, they enrich the atmosphere by absorbing bad gases (example CO2 and other greenhouse gases) and producing oxygen.
-Trees also helps to remove air pollutants.
+Trees also help to remove air pollutants.

 Did you know...